xerolinux/XeroHub/content/posts/nvidia-560xx/index.md

 From what I can see on **ArchLinux** repos `nvidia-dkms` will be the ones that will contain the **Proprietary** blobs with `nvidia-open-dkms` will have the **Open Kernel Modules** moving forward, ending up with 2 Driver editions.

 If that's the case, you are safe to keep using the former for `Pascal` and older cards with latter only being required if you are on `Turing` or above.
 I must admit this can be a bit confusing for some newcomers to **Linux**.
-Such is life I guess.
+Such is the life of a Linux user I guess.

 Cheers !